 University of California, Berkeley

 In summer 2018, I will complete my professional certificate in Software Development and Programming.
-The coursework includes programming in Python and C, electronics, computer architecture, physical computing with the Raspberry Pi, the software development life cycle, databases, networking, and cybersecurity.
+The coursework includes programming in Python and C, databases with SQL, electronics, computer architecture, physical computing with the Raspberry Pi, the software development life cycle, networking, and cybersecurity.
 I also researched internet technologies and the digital divide.